benhaotang/mcp-serverman/Manual.md

 mcp-serverman client init
 ```

-**I always recommend making a manual backup of the mcp configuration before making any changes, although I tried to cover some error handling in the code, but it is definitely not inclusive.**
+**I always recommend making a manual backup of the mcp configuration before making any changes.
+Although I tried to cover some error handling in the code, it is definitely not inclusive.**

 # Storage Structure